-- 28.2.3 At each meeting of Cabinet the following business will be conducted: - consideration of the minutes of the last meeting; - ii. declarations of interest, if any; - iii. matters referred to Cabinet (whether by an overview and scrutiny committee or by the Council) for reconsideration by Cabinet in accordance with the provisions contained in the Overview and Scrutiny Procedure Rules or the Budget and Policy Framework Procedure Rules set out in Part 4 of this Constitution; - iv. consideration of reports from overview and scrutiny committees; and - v. matters set out in the agenda for the meeting, which shall indicate which are key decisions and which are not, in accordance with the Access to Information Procedure rules set out in Part 4 of this Constitution.
+- 28.9 At each meeting of Cabinet the following business will be conducted: - i. consideration of the minutes of the last meeting; - ii. declarations of interest, if any; - iii. matters referred to Cabinet (whether by the Overview and Scrutiny Committee or by the Council) for reconsideration by Cabinet in accordance with the provisions contained in the Overview and Scrutiny Procedure Rules or the Budget and Policy Framework Procedure Rules set out in Part 4 of this Constitution: - iv. consideration of reports from the Overview and Scrutiny Committee; and - v. matters set out in the agenda for the meeting, which shall indicate which are key decisions and which are not, in accordance with the Access to Information Procedure Rules set out in Part 4 of this Constitution.